The Importance Of Free: Boost Your Sales By Giving Away Content

 The free course section will give customers an idea of your teaching style and an opportunity to see if the course will be a good purchasing decision for them, without them having to invest anything more than the time they spend watching your videos.

-As a professional, you always need to make sure you’re getting paid for your time, and giving content away for free can quickly go from a strong marketing decision to one that actively works against your sales.
+As a professional, you need to make sure you’re always getting paid for your time.
+Giving content away for free can quickly go from a strong marketing decision to one that actively works against your sales.

-When you give away content, you need to consider how unique the content is to your knowledge, experience, and persona.
+When you give away content, consider how unique the content is to your knowledge, experience, and persona.

 The internet is already filled with thousands of articles, videos, and other content that explain common topics and solve common problems.